What the Writing Center Can Do for You

 What To Expect From a Consultation:

 Although a student may seek help with any writing task, such as an application essay or a take-home exam (with the instructor’s permission), they usually want advice on writing an assigned paper.
-The student should always bring a printed copy of the paper.
+When creating an appointment, the student is allowed to choose their modality – either in-person or virtual.

-- The consultant typically begins by reviewing the assignment sheet and asking what concerns the student has about the paper.
+- The consultant begins by reviewing the assignment sheet and asking what concerns the student has about the paper.
+The consultant and the student use this information to set goals for the appointment.

 - The consultant sometimes skims a draft quickly to get a sense of overall organization.

 - The consultant may work on only one section or try to cover the entire draft.

-- The consultant asks questions rather than gives answers, leading the student to discover what is wrong and what to do to correct the problem.
+- The consultant asks questions rather than gives answers, leading the student to discover areas of concern and what to do to correct them.

 - Sessions normally last from 30 to 60 minutes.

 At the end of the session, the consultant writes a report giving a summary of what was discussed during the session.
 The report is not an evaluation of the paper or the student.
 The consultant will ask if the student would like a copy of the report sent to the instructor for whom the student is writing.
 Professors tend to view this positively.
 It indicates that the student went above and beyond what was required.
 If the student is required to visit the Writing Center, or will receive extra credit upon visiting, this emailed report is how professors will learn that the consultation took place.
 Students are also asked to complete an optional, online exit survey.